 For from his fullness we have all received, grace upon grace.
 (John 1:16)

-We’ve talked a lot about GRACE over the past weeks –
+We’ve talked a lot about GRACE over the past few days –

 - the grace of Christ toward us

 - the grace that Christ has called us to extend to others

 Today I want to talk about one of the most often neglected aspects of grace – the grace we extend to ourselves.

 Have you ever talked to someone about God’s grace only to hear “but you don’t know what I’ve done”.
 Or, “if God has forgiven me, why do I still feel guilty?”
 I’ve felt this way myself and I’m pretty sure that at some point in your life you have too.
 Here’s the good news!
 God’s word teaches us that if we have repented of our sin, it is removed from us as far as the east is from the west, it is buried beneath the floor of the ocean.
 God remembers it no more.
 So, if God has forgotten why don’t we?
 Why do we insist on clinging to our guilt as if it were some sort of security blanket?
 Why are we so sure that grace is for other people but not us?
 There could be a lot of reasons we think this way; here are three that I’ve dealt with in my own life – maybe they are stumbling blocks for your as well.